fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 to see the breadth and depth of projects presented by the other teams during the final presentation, which was structured like a conference.

-# Who Is Suitable For The Class
+# Is This Class Suitable For Me?
 I cannot recommend this course enough to anyone who has sufficient background and have an interest in building systems, or systems research.